Tag:Payroll Tips & Best Practices

 Do the following to improve your chances of processing payroll compliantly.

-• Prepare bank files for salary disbursement.
+• Prepare and upload bank files for salary transfer.

 Using payroll software like ByteHR can help you automate all of these.